List of Stargate SG-1 characters: Janet Fraiser

+Dr. Carolyn Lam

+Alexandra L. Doig played Dr. Carolyn Lam, the daughter of Major General Hank Landry and chief medical doctor at SGC after Dr. Fraiser was killed.

-Walter Harriman
+Walter Norman "Harriman" Davis

 Chief Master Sergeant Walter Harriman (also known as the Chevron Guy among others, portrayed by Gary Jones, seasons 1–10) joined the Stargate Command (SGC) after excelling in navigation and automatic flight control operations during the first Gulf War.
 General Hammond recruited him as someone with excellent technical ability and a cool head to operate the Stargate under extreme pressure.
 He specializes in installing, maintaining and repairing bomb navigation, weapons control as well as automatic flight control systems.
 He is also an expert in radio and navigational equipment, and in maintaining test and precision measurement equipment.
 He is primarily a Stargate technician, running the dialing computer and other equipment from the Control Room.
 He also acts as an occasional administrative assistant to the head of Stargate Command, and has manned the flight console on the bridge of the Prometheus.
 From season 8 to 10, Harriman's role is expanded to advisor to the Head of Command of the SGC.

 His name has been a source of confusion for many fans of Stargate SG-1.
 Originally, he was simply "Technician" or "Sergeant", listed as such in the show credits.
 At some point, some of the writers gave him the name "Norman Davis", which came with a name tag, but was never used in dialogue.
 In the episode "2010", Jack O'Neill refers to him as "Walter".
 Later, in the eighth season of "Stargate SG-1", the character is addressed as "Sergeant Harriman", with "Harriman" actually based on General George Hammond addressing him as "Airman" what was misheard by fans because of Don S. Davis's Texan accent, resulting in the final name of "Walter Harriman".
 Many fans fondly refer to him as "the Chevron guy" as many of his on-screen appearances, especially earlier on in the show, had him saying "Chevron (insert number here) encoded".
 On several DVD commentaries after the introduction of the name "Walter", producer-director Peter DeLuise refers to the character as "Walter Norman" and "Walter Norman Davis".
 The first time he ever says his own name is in the Stargate Atlantis episode "Home".

 As the series continued Harriman got a heavier role in the series.
 According to Jones, his role was expanded since Richard Dean Anderson wanted him as his personal assistant in the show when his character Jack O'Neill was the leader of the SGC.
 The Stargate producer and writer staff called 2005, The Year of Walter because the staff evolved Harriman's relationship with General Hank Landry.
 Jones does not have a binding contract with the Stargate producers.